 - Developing a coaching mindset by examining the latest coaching principles and best practices

 - Discovering essential competencies for effective coaching: thinking, being, and doing

 - Using personal assessment tools to help people understand how others perceive them

-- Adapting your coaching style to the needs of different individuals by practicing mirroring, directive, guiding, and facilitating conversations
+- Adapting your style to the needs of different individuals by practicing new techniques

 - Overcoming common coaching challenges, such as delivering difficult feedback in a way that promotes constructive outcomes